ameNZB/usenet-pipeline/README.md

 ## Local UI

 The agent also serves a small loopback-only page for editing secrets and on-disk config without the site.
 Enable by setting `LOCAL_UI_PORT`; bind beyond `127.0.0.1` with `LOCAL_UI_BIND` (not recommended).
 Auth token is stored in `secrets.yml` alongside any private-tracker passkeys — neither ever leaves the agent.

+## Private Trackers

+When the site marks a request as private, the agent:

+1. Fetches the `.torrent` file from the site over HTTPS (no magnet lookup).
+2. Skips DHT and PEX so the info hash never leaks off the private tracker.
+3. Injects the matching tracker URL with its passkey from `secrets.yml`.

+Passkeys are edited via the local UI only.
+The site never sees them.

 ## Processing Options